We choose to go to an MVP7 phases of the software and hardware development process inspired by NASA

 You can go through them briefly by scrolling down.
 But first, let's start with the fuel that allows this spaceship to take off - the UK approach.

 Rapid prototyping approach.
 You’ve got the idea?
 We’ve got a process to prove it

-- very fast, iteration after iteration,
+- fast testing - iteration after iteration,

-- with the lowest budget possible,
+- keeping the budget as low as possible,

 From research to MVP in a nutshell.
 The process of creating software & hardware prototypes

 Important note: although each stage of the process is listed chronologically, we adapt this process depending on your project's needs.
 You may already be in the prototyping phase or just before the release of MVP.
 The development process of your project needs to reflect your project's needs.
 You may be seeking improvement, but there is no need to start from scratch.